cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 <hr>

->e.
-Surface
+>**e.
+Surface**

 The colour scheme I finally settled on is as follows.
-As directed I tried to make it light and airy, clean and simple
+As directed, I tried to make it light and airy, clean and simple

 |Colour Scheme|
 |-------------|